Romania, Romania: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. It's important that you find the correct type.
-Most adapters available online are simply plugs and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C and F. Be sure to pick the correct kind.
+The majority of adapters currently being sold are simply plugs and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should work in most countries.

 Power bank for devices